Sugar in Hot Drinks – level 3

-For many of us, the day doesn’t properly begin until we’ve had our morning fix of coffee.
-Now analysis has shown that what we’re drinking isn’t just milk and caffeine but worrying levels of sugar.
+For many of us, the day does not properly begin until we have our morning coffee, but a recent analysis shows that what people often drink is not just milk with caffeine but worrying levels of sugar.

-As an example, a can of coke has an average of 9 teaspoons of sugar, but that’s nothing compared to a Caffe Nero’s Caramel Latte with 13 teaspoons of sugar.
-A Costa Chai Latte has 20 teaspoons of sugar but the worst offender was a Starbucks’s hot mulled fruit drink with 25 teaspoons of sugar, which is over 3 times the recommended daily intake.
+For instance, a can of coke has an average of 9 teaspoons of sugar, but Caffe Nero’s Caramel Latte has 13 teaspoons of sugar, Costa’s Chai Latte has 20 teaspoons of sugar, and the worst offender was a Starbucks hot mulled fruit drink with 25 teaspoons of sugar, which is over 3 times the recommended daily intake.

-The drinks with the highest levels of sugar were found to be flavoured coffee, such as mochas and lattes, with many people not realising how much hidden sugar they’re drinking.
+Generally, the drinks with the highest levels of sugar were found to be flavoured coffee, such as mochas and lattes.

 LEARN 3000 WORDS with NEWS IN LEVELS